sqlalchemy-filterset/sqlalchemy-filterset/docs/filters.md

 ### RelationSubqueryExistsStrategy

-Subquery exists strategy is good for many-to-one relations.
+This strategy is good for many-to-one relations.
 It makes exists subquery with onclause and filter expression in `where`.
-If the query already has exists subquery with same onclause and relation it will add filter expression to the `where` clause.
+If the query already has exists subquery with same onclause and relation, it will add filter expression to the `where` clause.